drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 - [flightradar](https://flightradar24.com)

+### For license plates

+- [findbyplate](https://findbyplate.com/) can find information of a vehicle if you have its license plate.

 ## Social media

 Social media can be a goldmine for OSINT researchers.
 It is incredible the amount of data someone can get from a specific person just by looking at their profile.
 When analyzing someone's profile, try to look for everything you can.
 Photos, relatives, workplace, check-ins, friends, interests, etc…